G-Node/python-odml/doc/tutorial.rst

 Property
 	- corresponds to (small) branches of the tree (groups values)
 	- *parent*: Section
-	- *children*: at least one Value

-Value
-	- corresponds to leaf of the tree (contains metadata)
-	- *parent*: Property
 	- *children*: no children

 Each of these odML objects has a certain set of attributes where the